zqwirp/the-c-programming-language/01/README.md

 ## Unsolved Exercises

-- Exercise 1-11.
-Write a program that prints its input one word per line.
-- Exercise 1-13.
-Write a program to print a histogram of the lengths of words in its input.
-It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.
-- Exercise 1-14.
-Write a program to print a histogram of the frequencies of different characters in its input.
--
+- on progress

 ## Variables and Arithmetic Expressions

-Write a program that prints a table of Fahrenheit temperatures and their Celsius equivalents. [print_temperature.c](print_temperature.c)
+Write a program that prints a table of Fahrenheit temperatures and their Celsius equivalents. [print_temperature.c](/01/examples/print_temperature.c)

 ## Symbolic Constants